• Skip to main content

 Schools don’t always take advantage of the federal free and reduced lunch program.
 Each school has a different reimbursement rate depending on its poverty level.
 If a school has lower reimbursement rates, it may offer free meals to students at two times above the federal poverty level, which is an annual income of $50,000 for a family of four.

 A superintendent of schools in Oregon, Tim Sweeney, oversees schools in the state’s poor South Coast, and his district is in the red because it feeds all of the district’s students.
 For his district, it costs about $25,000 a year to do this, money which he said could be spent on textbooks.
-Schools in Warwick, Rhode Island had a debt of $77,000, and $12,000 of that was owed by families who qualified for free lunches, but their charges happened before their applications were approved.
+Schools in Warwick, Rhode Island, had a debt of $77,000, and $12,000 of that was owed by families who qualified for free lunches, but their charges happened before their applications were approved.

-One problem that has arisen is that the United States Department of Agriculture has suggested a new rule that can change how states determine who qualifies for the Supplemental Nutrition Assistance Program (SNAP) program, which helps low-income people with money every month for food purchases.
+One problem is that the United States Department of Agriculture has suggested a new rule that can change how states determine who qualifies for the Supplemental Nutrition Assistance Program (SNAP) program, which helps low-income people with monthly money for food purchases.
 Children make up 44 percent of SNAP beneficiaries.
 This rule change could affect students who are automatically eligible for the free and reduced lunch program if they are in a SNAP household.
 Should enough students at a certain school not qualify for SNAP, the school would no longer be able to participate in the free and reduced lunch program, which could further increase their meal debt.

 What Can Be Done?